lithium147/properties/README.md

-Experimentation with spring property load
+Experimentation with spring property loading